-Homemade Brioche Hamburger Buns are the perfect soft, slightly sweet bread recipe for burgers, hot dogs, or even made into loafs for sandwiches.
+Mini Brioche Buns are the perfect soft, slightly sweet bun recipe for burgers or sandwiches of any size.
 These are buttery and delicious, and even YOU can make them!

 There is a good chance that you have all of these baking staples, except maybe the yeast.
 If you are at all afraid of using yeast, DON’T BE!
 You can do it.
 Just follow my steps and don’t be afraid to experiment a little.